PalisadoesFoundation/talawa-docs/docs/developers/talawa/flutter_testing_guide.md

 ```
 This will stub the `myMethod()` method to always return `my result`, regardless of the input value.

-# Example Test of Mocks and Stubs
+# Mocks and Stubs Test Example

-There is a function in talawa which provides chat service in the app.
-The file is located in `talawa/lib/services/chat_service.dart`.
-Unit Tests for this file have been written to test all the methods written in the file for instance `sendMessageToDirectChat` and `getDirectChatsByUserId` methods.
-These tests are written in the file `talawa\test\service_tests\chat_service_test.dart`.
-These tests have all the necessary mocks and stubs to understand the concept of testing in talawa.
+In this example, we'll be testing the `sendMessageToDirectChat` method from our application.
+This method is responsible for sending direct messages between two users in a private chat.
+The `sendMessageToDirectChat` method is critical to the functionality of our application, and we need to ensure that it works correctly under a variety of conditions.
+To do so, we'll be using a combination of manual and automated testing techniques to thoroughly test this method and uncover any potential bugs or issues.
+By the end of this example, you'll have a better understanding of how to approach testing for critical methods in this application.
+The file is located in `talawa/lib/services/chat_service.dart` and its tests are written in the file `talawa\test\service_tests\chat_service_test.dart`

-# sendMessageToDirectChat Method
+# Method Under Test

-This is the function that sends a message of a person in his/her desired chat.
-Below is the code of the method which is to be tested if its functioning properly or not.
+`sendMessageToDirectChat` is the function that sends a message of a person in his/her desired chat.
+Below is the code of this method which is to be tested if its functioning properly or not.

 ```dart
 Future<void> sendMessageToDirectChat(